Skip to main content

 • Drag files from your computer into any folder in the tree to upload them.
 Text files (.ts, .tsx, .json, .md, etc.) are imported as UTF-8; binary files (images, fonts, WASM) are written as raw bytes.

-Large files (.zip, video, etc.) may be slow to upload because everything goes through the in-browser filesystem.
+Large files (.zip, video, etc.) may be slow to upload because each file is streamed up to the sandbox.
 Import only what your project actually needs.

 Monaco editor